 To avoid transmission of infectious diseases, Standard College requires all students participating in procedures involving any risk of exposure to body secretions receive training in OSHA exposure control guidelines and will be oriented to the department exposure control plan.
 Standard Precautions must be followed at all times and failure to adhere to this policy may result in failure of the course and dismissal from the Program.
 Documentation of annual training will be maintained in nursing program files.
 Standard College requires that all students receive instruction in the use of standard precautions before the first clinical experience requiring direct patient/client contact.
 Before participating in procedures involving any risk of exposure to body secretions you will receive training in OSHA exposure control guidelines and will be oriented to the department exposure control plan.
-Documentation of annual training will be maintained in an using will be oriented to the department exposure control plan.
-Documentation of annual training in OSHA exposure control guidelines and will be oriented to the department exposure control plan.
 Documentation of annual training will be maintained in nursing program files.